-We have witnessed in the recent past and in a very fast present to developers who have harnessed the power of AI, artificial intelligence, in a thousand ways.
+In the recent past and in the very rapid present we have witnessed developers who have exploited the power of AI, artificial intelligence, in a thousand ways.

 We saw an automatic coloring of black and white photos, 2D images that become three-dimensional avatars and on the move, AI capable of editing the sentences spoken in a video and other devilries.